 Private charters are a nice way to go because you can visit snorkel spots that are not commonly visited by the big boat tour companies out of Pennekamp and Key Largo.
 You will often see healthier reefs this way and most certainly have privacy.
 These trips are well worth the added expense.
 If you are not up for a private charter, there are some boats in Key Largo that only take six passengers at a time and they will likely go to smaller reefs like this too.

-But we know one thing for sure.
-Snorkeling Sea Gardens was incredible.
-This shallow patch reef off of Key Largo, Florida was a very healthy reef of hard and soft corals.
+But we know one thing for sure, snorkeling Sea Gardens was incredible.
+This shallow patch reef was a very healthy reef of hard and soft corals.
 The sea rods and other soft corals were huge, towering from the sea floor almost all the way to the surface.
 They were bigger than we have ever seen.

 Snorkeling Sea Gardens was perfect for depth and was a fairly big area.
 But the soft corals and sea fans were so tall that you had to be very careful not to touch them when snorkeling over them.
 If the bigger snorkel boat companies ever start taking groups here it would quickly be ruined because it is so shallow.
 It had been windy and rainy for days, so the visibility was not great (hence the lack of great pictures), but it was still very worth seeing.

 There were not as many fish at this location as some other places, but a decent amount.
 Mostly they were medium sized to smaller fish.
-We saw small parrotfish, Hogfish, French Angelfish, Grey Angelfish, Atlantic Spadefish, Blue Tangs, small jacks, big barracuda, Chubs, grunts galore, snapper, Yellow Tail Snapper, Bicolor Damselfish, Sergeant Majors, Blueheads, Big Trumpetfish, and Pufferfish.
-There were also some huge Sea Cucumbers.
+We saw small parrotfish, Hogfish, French Angelfish, Gray Angelfish, Atlantic Spadefish, Blue Tangs, small jacks, big barracuda, chubs, grunts galore, snapper, Yellow Tail Snapper, Bicolor Damselfish, Sergeant Majors, Bluehead Wrasse, big Trumpetfish, and pufferfish.
+There were also some huge sea cucumbers.